Jennyxie/Course-Getting-and-Cleaning-Data-Project/README.md

 CodeBook.md describes the variables, the data, and any transformations or work that was performed to clean up the data.

 run_analysis.R contains all the code to perform the analyses described in the 5 steps.
 They can be launched in RStudio by just importing the file.

+### The 5 Steps R Script will Perfrom

+Step 1: Merge the train and the test datasets to create one joint dataset.
+Step 2.
+Extract only the measurements on the mean and standard deviation for each measurement.
+Step 3.
+Use descriptive activity names to name the activities in the dataset.
+Step 4.
+Appropriately label the dataset with descriptive activity names.
+Step 5.
+Create a second, independent tidy dataset with the average of each variable for each activity and each subject.

 The output of step 5 are two files: merged_data.txt" and "data_with_means.txt".
 They are included in this repository.